GEIGEIGEIST/TOTEM/docs/buildguide.md

 ## FIRMWARE

 If you have not already flashed the firmware to the microcontroller you should do it now, to make sure everything works, before inserting it into the case.\
-[Here](https://github.com/GEIGEIGEIST/zmk-config-klor) you can find the ZMK firmware for the KLOR.\
+[Here](https://github.com/GEIGEIGEIST/zmk-config-totem) you can find the ZMK firmware for the TOTEM.\
 You need to create an own fork of it.
 In this fork you can edit the keymap to trigger an Github action, which will create your firmware.